ieee-vgtc/ieeevis.org/README.md

 This is the Jekyll version of the [IEEE VIS website](http://ieeevis.org).

-The `master` branch (the page you're currently viewing) is the archived version of the site (years 2018 and earlier).
+The `master` branch (the page you're currently viewing) is the archived version of the site (year 2018 and earlier).

 To edit files in other years, check the other `vis*` branches.
 Click the below links to teleport:
 - [vis2020](https://github.com/ieee-vgtc/ieeevis.org/tree/vis2020) - the current 2020 site